The World’s Most Iconic Hiking Trails Every Trekker Should Experience

 An experienced hiker on the Appalachian Trail transitioned from a 20kg base weight to 8kg using brands like Hyperlite Mountain Gear and Zpacks.
 This reduction in load allowed for an increase in daily mileage from 15 miles to 24 miles.
 The result was a 20% reduction in total trip duration and a significant decrease in overuse injuries like plantar fasciitis.

-Comprehensive Trekking Gear & Preparation Checklist
+Gear & Preparation

 Category Essential Item Expert Recommendation/Brand